mattjgarland/keeljs/README.md

 Because state can be slippery as hell and time-consuming to debug, and Keel makes state easier to understand and manipulate.

 More, because formalized state is aces for functional programming.
 Keel facilitates functional flow.
-Once you encapsulate state, you can pipe from View to the Model, and back again, without getting hung up on state conditionals or weirded out by incoherent state.
+Once you encapsulate state, you can pipe from View to the Model, and back again, without getting hung up on state conditionals or paranoid about incoherent state.

 __EXAMPLE App__